top of page

 Privacy Policy Notice

-We retain records relating to professional services that we provide so that we are better able to assist clients with their personal needs and, in some cases, to comply with professional guidelines.
+HLF retains records relating to professional services that we provide so that we are better able to assist clients with their personal needs and, in some cases, to comply with professional guidelines.
 In order to guard clients' privacy, we restrict access to nonpublic personal information about clients to those attorneys and employees who need to know that information to provide services to clients.
 We also maintain physical, electronic, and procedural safeguards that comply with our professional standards.

 bottom of page